This post may contain affiliate links. Read our disclosure policy here.

 Carrot greens provide a variety of nutrients such as Vitamin C, magnesium, calcium, fiber, and also potassium, iron, and Vitamin A. (Source) They can be used in many different ways and are very easy to dry and preserve.

-Typically, carrot greens are best used as a garnish or a small add-in to a meal and not eaten in large quantities (they can be rather bitter).
-But however you want to utilize this green is up to you!
+Carrot greens are typically used as a garnish or a small add-in to a meal and are not eaten in large quantities (they can be rather bitter).
+But however, you want to utilize this green is up to you!

 Start by taking several of the carrot greens and tying them together.
 I just used yarn to do this.
 I tied mine together with the carrots still on, and then cut off the carrots once they were tied in a bunch.

-Then wash the carrot greens as well as you can.
+Then wash the carrot greens in cold water as well as you can.
 You may be surprised at how much dirt comes out, even when they look clean!

 Hang the carrot tops upside down in a warm, dry place where they can dry undisturbed for at least a week.
 If you have high humidity in your area (or use an air conditioner in your home), they may take longer.
 Do not take them down until they are completely dry and crispy.

-When you finally do take the dried carrot tops down, use your fingers to carefully remove the leaves from the stems.
+When you finally do take the dried carrot tops down, use your fingers to remove the leaves from the stems carefully.
 Save the pieces of leaves and toss the stems to your chickens.

 How to Use Carrot Greens